 ProQuest Social Sciences Databases is ProQuest's subject area package of 16 databases with social-sciences-related material.
 Some of these databases are the social-sciences subset of a larger database.
 For example, ProQuest Dissertations & Theses Global: Social Sciences is a subset of ProQuest Dissertations & Theses Global.

 Most of these resources contain full-text material.
-As with all ProQuest databases, where a record in your results does not have the full-text attached, you can use the Find it - CSU links to search for the full item elsewhere.
+As with all ProQuest databases, where a record in your results does not have the full-text attached, you can use the Find a copy links to search for the full item elsewhere.

 The main databases in this collection are:

 * Library & Information Science Abstracts (LISA) - does not include full-text material

 * Linguistics Database

 * ProQuest Dissertations & Theses Global: Social Sciences